HANICA-MAD/CoreMLWorkshopDiA/Workshop/coremltools/README.md

-Required steps do run this demo:
+Required steps to run this demo:

 1. Have python 2.7.15
 2. Have pip installed : sudo easy_install pip